vivekhsridhar/tracktor-live/DOCS.md

 ```

 This function is automatically called every few milliseconds as long as the tracking is active.
+There is no guarantee that the server will have processed another frame by this
+time, so the client might get the same data over several iterations.
+Being
+robust to this effect is necessary for real-time applications.

 To write one:

 * Decorate a function with `@client`
 * Accept two arguments: `data` and `clock`
-* Use the last index `-1` to access the most recent values
+* Use the last index `-1` to access the most recent tracked values
 * Optional: use previous time points by indexing further back (e.g. `-2`, `-3`)